AbstractSDK/cw-orchestrator/INSTALL.md

 # Prerequisites

-Cw-orch relies on external libraries that need additional tools installed on your machine :
+Cw-orch relies on external libraries that need additional tools installed on your machine:

 - Rust
 - OpenSSL
 - Gcc + Clang (optional, only for osmosis-test-tube)
 - Go (optional, only for osmosis-test-tube)

-After installing the Prerequisites,

 ## Ubuntu